github-education-resources/codespaces-project-template-py/README.md

 ### Deployment Troubleshooting

 When deploying, you might encounter errors or problems, either on the autonatiom part of it (GitHub Actions) or on the deployment destination (Azure WebApps).
-Here are a list of things to check for, and some suggestions on how to ensure that the deployment is correct.

-* Not using authentication for accessing the remote registry (ghcr.io in this case).
-Authentication is always required
-* Not using a PAT (Personal Access Token) or using a PAT that doesn't have write permissions for "packages".

 If running into trouble, check logs in the portal or use the following with the Azure CLI: